-For the financial year ended 30 June 2016, the CEO and CFO made a declaration in accordance with section 295A of the Corporations Act.
+For the financial year ended 30 June 2018, the CEO and CFO made a declaration in accordance with section 295A of the Corporations Act.
 The declaration was formed on the basis of a sound system of risk management and internal control which is operating effectively.
-An equivalent declaration was made for the half year ended 31 December 2016 and the year ended 30 June 2017.
+An equivalent declaration was made for the half year ended 31 December 2017.